Cape Coral Lizard Removal

 But not to worry, we can help you with all of your Cape Coral iguana problems, including iguana removal, prevention and exclusion too.

 The Tegu, seen immediately below, is another invasive lizard species creating problems in the Cape Coral area.
 Tegu lizards are still relatively low in number in the area but there are concerns their numbers are on the rise.
-The problems with the Tegu are similar to those cause by the iguana and Nile monitor - eating bird eggs, destroying landscaping, eating agricultural crops, preying on and threatening natural native species, and presenting an overall hazard to people and pets.
+The problems with the Tegu are similar to those caused by the iguana and Nile monitor - eating bird eggs, destroying landscaping, eating agricultural crops, preying on and threatening natural native species, and presenting an overall hazard to people and pets.

 And last but not least, there are the seemingly harmless smaller lizards, such as the common brown house gecko.
 However, even seemingly harmless lizards can become a nuisance.
 And when they do, we can help, the Wildlife Whisperer will know just what to do.